4 Dumbbell Moves

 easy full-body exercises

-It’s one of the simplest and oldest pieces of equipment—the humble dumbbell.
+The humble dumbbell is one of the simplest and oldest pieces of equipment.
 And while we're all familiar with the go-to moves like your basic bicep curl or tricep extension, a pair of dumbbells is good for more than a few arm exercises.
 The weights can actually provide a full-body workout in a compact amount of space that will shred unwanted fat, sculpt muscle and strengthen your core.
 The handheld weights also allow for a greater range of motion than other weight training equipment, which has been shown to help stimulate muscle mass.
 Greater stabilization is a requirement with dumbbells, too—activating more muscle fibers.
-We've put together a simple yet effective set of four essential moves that trainers say you master.
-As for the amount of repetitions or sets, we'll let you determine that for yourself based on your personal fitness goals.

 4 Essential